 How Disrespectful: Whilst trying to help organise ANZAC Day we were required to acquire barriers for the road.
 Now normally the local Government Council assist however this year when we inquired we were told by them and I quote: “ANZAC Day is not a Community Event – sorry”.
 Wait a minute isn’t ANZAC Day a Public Holiday Australia wide??

 To top it off, they said they cannot help with the barriers, hang on a sec… the barriers are to protect those marching including Veterans from WWII onwards and the military vehicles that carry many of them.
+If vintage vehicle interests you, visit CarDaddy Vehicles‘ website at cardaddy.com.
+They also offer buy and sell services.
 It also allows spectators to line up to show there appreciation of those that served in various conflicts and those that continue to do so for this countries freedom.

 The Government has made cut backs so guess what – No flyover by the RAAF or involvement in the march and Catafalque Party to mount the Catafalque, as there was nothing in the budget for this – at least we had a months notice (big deal) oh and no band except a lone piper (thanks).
 As you can see by the 2012 march we had a pipe band and RAAF!